alficles/composite-claims/composite-claims.md

 ## Logical Claims

-These claims allow multiple claim sets to be evaluated.
-This claim identifies one or more sets of claims in a logical relation.
+These claims identify one or more sets of claims in a logical relation.
 The type of these claims is array and the elements of the array are maps that are themselves sets of claims.

-For the following CDDL, `cwt-claims` is a map of claims as defined in [@!RFC8392].
+For the following CDDL, `Claims-Set` is a map of claims as defined in [@!RFC8392].
 It is described informatively in [draft-ietf-rats-eat] Appendix D.

 ### or (Or) Claim

-The "or" (Or) claim identifies one or more sets of claims of which at least one is valid.
+The "or" (Or) claim identifies one or more sets of claims of which at least one is acceptable.
 If every set of claims in an "or" claim would, when considered with all the other relevant claims, result in the claim set being rejected, the claim set containing the "or" claim **MUST** be rejected.